peyronq1/SofaV-V/Static/LinearElastic/Bending/CantileverBeam/doc.md

 * The beam position is fixed at (0,0) at the base
 * A force with a constant orientation and magnitude is applied at the tip
 * The deformations are small: the non-linearities due to the beam orientation are negligible
-* The beam is incompressible
+* The beam length is constant
 * The material is isotropic, linear and elastic

 **Equations:**